KilledMufasa/AmputatorBot/README.md

 To protect the Open Web and your privacy, u/AmputatorBot provides the direct link (bypassing Google) by replying to Reddit comments and submissions.

-## Working subreddits
+## Working and non-working subreddits
-u/amputatorbot currently works with a select number of subreddits: r/amputatorbot, r/audio, r/bitcoin, r/chrome, r/degoogle, r/europe, r/gadgets, r/google, r/firefox, r/gaming, r/history, r/programming, r/robotics, r/security, r/seo, r/tech, r/technology, r/test and r/todayilearned.
+u/amputatorbot currently works with a [Select number of subreddits](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).

-Hit me up on Reddit (u/AmputatorBot) with questions or suggestions and I will try to respond ASAP!
-Thanks for the love!

-## Non-working subreddits
-Unfortunately, not everyone likes u/amputatorbot.
-It's not allowed on these subreddits: r/android, r/conservative, r/gadgets, r/movies, r/news, r/politicaldiscussion r/politics, r/worldnews and r/worldpolitics.
-[Some of these subreddits banned u/AmputatorBot](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).

 ## Changelog
-The most recent version fixed a recent but annoying bug that would allow for AmputatorBot to reply mutiple times to the same comment or submission.
-Sorry about that.
 Check out the entire changelog [here](https://www.reddit.com/r/AmputatorBot/comments/c88zm3/why_did_i_build_amputatorbot/).

 ## Support the project
 AmputatorBot is a really important project for me and I want to spend as much time and resources into accomplishing it's goal: to make people aware of the dark side of AMP and to give people a choice.
 You can support the project in two ways: